oddbird/sass/spec/statement.md

 ## Procedures

-### Consuming a Statement Sequence in the `scss` format
+### Consuming a Statement Sequence in the `scss` syntax

-This algorithm consumes input from a stream of [code points] and returns a StatementSequence.
+This algorithm consumes input from a stream of [code points] and returns a Statement Sequence.
 It takes a boolean `inBlock` which defaults to `false`.

 [code points]: https://infra.spec.whatwg.org/#code-point